ibexa/documentation-developer/docs/guide/content_rendering/twig_function_reference/content_twig_functions.md

 #### Rendering methods

-You can pass one of The following rendering methods to `ez_render()`:
+You can pass one of the following rendering methods to `ez_render()`:

 - `direct` - (default) renders the Content item without using a request
 - `inline` - Symfony inline rendering method, sends a request to the server and inserts the response
-- `esi` - uses the Symfony [Edge Side Include mechanism](https://symfony.com/doc/current/http_cache/esi.html) to render the correct tag that is handled by reverse proxy
+- `esi` - uses the Symfony [Edge Side Include mechanism](https://symfony.com/doc/current/http_cache/esi.html) to render the correct tag that is handled by the reverse proxy
 - `ssi` - uses the Symfony [Server Side Include mechanism](https://symfony.com/doc/current/http_cache/ssi.html) to render the correct tag that is handled by the web server

 ``` html+twig